 What lessons are available to you?

-- Free users get access to all the “New to Chess” lessons, and 1 additional lesson per week.
+- Free users get access to all the “New to Chess” lessons and one additional lesson per week.

-- Gold members get access to all “New to Chess” and “Beginner” lessons, and 3 additional lessons per week.
+- Gold members get access to all “New to Chess” and “Beginner” lessons and three additional lessons per week.

-- Platinum members get “New to Chess”, “Beginner”, “Intermediate” and 5 additional lessons per week.
+- Platinum members get “New to Chess”, “Beginner”, “Intermediate” and five additional lessons per week.

 - Diamond members get unlimited access to all lessons.

 Unlimited lessons are the biggest selling point to getting a diamond membership.
 A chess.com study showed that the lessons feature “had a significant positive association with rating change in both blitz and rapid over a six-month period.”
 If you’re looking to improve, lessons are an excellent place to start.

 If you like playing against the computer, you will love the chess.com bots.
 These bots are fun to play against and even allow you to play against chess celebrities.
 Chess.com is constantly adding new personalities to its arsenal of bots.